Justin-Ong/BattleTechGame-Rebalance-Mod/README.md

 Light vehicles have a +1 hit chance modifier.

-Now for every 20 units of elevation you have on a target, you have -1 hit chance.
+Now for every 20 units of elevation you have on a target, you have -1 hit chance, and vice versa.

 Shooting at a target at medium range now gives +1 hit chance instead of 0.